jbauschatz/Discretion/README.md

 So (A ∪ B) ∪ C ⊆ A ∪ (B ∪ C).
 Therefore A ∪ (B ∪ C) = (A ∪ B) ∪ C.
 ```
 The proof above could easily be constructed by knowing the nature of a set-equality proof, and setting up the two halfs of the proof accordingly.
 Each subset proof begins and ends according to the definition of subset, so that much is obvious as well.
-The program may not be able to apply the definition of union and disjunction to complete the proof, but the strucutre is there.
+The program may not be able to apply the definition of union and disjunction to complete the proof, but the structure is there.

 ## Pretty Printing
 Displays a proof in a logical and nested manner like this: